DIRTY

 heads searching for their future.

-It’s not impossible to explain fear.
+Its not impossible to explain fear.

 The way chickens panic